Nv Poetry Out Loud 2025

 Ryann Hijazi has been participating in Poetry Out Loud for all four years of high school and has grown fond of the art form.
 If you had told her four years ago, she would be reciting poetry in front of hundreds of people, she would have been terrified.
 But now, Rayann sees it as an exciting opportunity to meet people and create change.
 Whatever the outcome is, she is extremely excited to represent her high school and herself in this year’s Poetry Out Loud and cannot wait for the next chapter in her life.
 Rayann hopes it involves lots of poetry.
 She would like to thank her mom, Abeer Hijazi, her dad, Ramzi Hijazi, her teacher/coach, Mr. Lydon, and her friends; Sahara and Jessie.

-District Finals
+District finals

 Carson City